smartdevicelink/sdl_evolution/proposals/nnnn-block-sdl-head-units.md

 @property (assign, nonatomic) NSString minimumRPCVersion;
 ```

-Immediately after protocol version negotiation, the `minimumProtocolVersion` will be checked and the app disconnected if it fails.
-Immediately after registration, the `minimumRPCVersion` will be check and the app unregistered if it fails.
+Immediately after protocol version negotiation, the `minimumProtocolVersion` will be checked and the app will be disconnected if it fails.
+Immediately after registration, the `minimumRPCVersion` will be checked and the app unregistered if it fails.

 ## Potential downsides